 There are two parcels within the District SOI that are not included in the boundaries (Study Areas A-1 and A-2, Figure 2.2).
-One parcel consists of 160.5 acres and is located in the very southwest corner of the District.
-The second parcel is 6.7 acres in size and is adjacent to State Highway 12 along the northern border of the District's SOI.
+The parcel identified as Study Area A-1 consists of 160.5 acres and is located in the very southwest corner of the District.
+The parcel identified as Study Area A-2 is 6.7 acres in size and is adjacent to State Highway 12 along the northern border of the District's SOI.

-The two parcels are not included in the assessed area to receive services.
+The two parcels are not included in the assessed area to receive services, nor do they receive reclaimed water service from any district.
 However, consistent with General Policy II.A.1 and III.A.2 of Napa LAFCO's Policies, their inclusion promotes logical boundaries for the District.